Pejeloco/ShieldEstate/README.md

 Follow these instructions to set up and use the Airbnb Madrid Price Prediction and Heatmap app:

+### Information

+To execute the code it will be necessary to have installed in the system Python.
+The study has been done on the Windows 11 OS and the code has been written in Visual Studio Code.

 ### Prerequisites

 Ensure that you have the following installed on your system: